10 May 2017, Hannah Crown

 For more on this see here.

-Practitioners who started or completed a qualification before 1 September 2014 must hold a qualification that meets the full and relevant criteria to be counted in the level 3 EYFS staff:child ratios.
+Practitioners who completed or registered for a qualification before 1 September 2014 must hold a qualification that meets the full and relevant criteria to be counted in the level 3 ratios.

 NQF or QCF?